DannyArends/CTLmapping/README.md

 and a single phenotype is used to scan all other phenotypes for a loss or gain of correlation.
-The likelihood profiles (~ QTL profiles) of this 'loss of correlation' measurement shows a very high degree of overlap with classical QTL profiles, BUT additional information is available from phenotype x phenotype interactions.
+The likelihood profiles (~ QTL profiles) of this 'loss of correlation' measurement shows a very high degree of overlap with classical QTL profiles.
+However additional information is available from phenotype x phenotype interactions.
 With the right dataset (ideally a combination of: classical phenotypes, protein abundance and gene expression) CTL shows the genetic wiring of the classical phenotypes and identify key players in the